yirouteoh/CW2024/README.md

 - **Details**: The `KillCountDisplay` class uses the `incrementKillCount()` method to update the kill count each time an enemy is defeated.
 The `createDisplay(double x, double y)` method positions a `Text` element on the screen, ensuring visibility and alignment with the game's UI layout.

 #### **1.3 Pause Screen**
-- **Description**: Enables players to pause the game, offering options to resume, restart, or return to the main menu while maintaining the current game state.
+- **Description**: Enables players to pause the game, offering options to "resume", "restart", or "exit to the main menu" while maintaining the current game state.
 - **Details**: The `PauseScreen` class creates a semi-transparent overlay using the `createPauseOverlay()` method, which houses buttons for `resumeAction`, `restartAction`, and `returnToMenuAction`.
 The intuitive design ensures seamless interaction without interrupting gameplay flow.

 #### **1.4 Game Over Screen**
-- **Description**: Displays a game-over screen when the player loses, featuring motivational text and interactive options to restart or exit.
+- **Description**: Displays a game-over screen when the player loses, featuring motivational text and interactive options to "restart" or "exit".
 - **Details**: The `GameOverImage` class renders an overlay with a darkened background and motivational text using the `createMotivationalText()` method.
 Navigation buttons are created via the `createButtonContainer()` method, allowing the player to restart or return to the menu with a single click.

 #### **1.5 Win Screen**
-- **Description**: Celebrates the player's victory with a congratulatory message and animated effects, providing options to replay or exit the game.
+- **Description**: Celebrates the player's victory with a congratulatory message and animated effects, providing options to "replay" or "exit" the game.
 - **Details**: The `WinImage` class uses the `createAndAnimateConfetti()` method to generate colorful animated confetti that enhances the celebratory mood.
 The `createWinImage()` method centers the victory message on the screen, creating a satisfying end to the game.

 #### **1.6 Audio Control Panel**